I discovered one of the best hidden macOS Tahoe features — and it will save you time every day

 It’s easier than ever to connect your Mac to your iPhone’s hotspot

-Using your iPhone as a hotspot is a great option, but you might not want to fiddle around with settings every time you need to connect.
+Using your iPhone as a hotspot is a great option, but you might not want to fiddle around with settings every time you want to connect.
 Thankfully, macOS Tahoe has made it easy to use your iPhone as a personal hotspot.

 If you’ve updated your iPhone and Mac to their latest operating systems (iOS 26 and macOS 26, respectively), here’s how you can enable automatic hotspot joining.